WICG/turtledove/FLEDGE.md

     * The `joinCount` field is the number of times this device has joined this interest group in the last 30 days while the interest group has been continuously stored (that is, there are no gaps in the storage of the interest group on the device due to leaving or membership expiring), using the [noising and bucketing scheme](#521-noised-and-bucketed-signals).
     * The `recency` field is duration of time (in minutes) from when this device joined this interest group until now, using the [noising and bucketing scheme](#521-noised-and-bucketed-signals).
     * `modelingSignals` is the `modelingSignals` returned from `generateBid()`, using the [noising scheme](#521-noised-and-bucketed-signals).
 This field is only present if `modelingSignals` was returned by `generateBid()`.
+    * `enforcedKAnon` is a boolean value indicating whether or not k-anonymity enforcement is active on the client.
+True indicates that the client is enforcing k-anonymity and false indicates that the client is not enforcing k-anonymity.
 *   `directFromSellerSignals` is an object that may contain the following fields:
     *   `perBuyerSignals`: Like `auctionConfig.perBuyerSignals`, but passed via the [directFromSellerSignals](#25-additional-trusted-signals-directfromsellersignals) mechanism.
 These are the signals whose subresource URL ends in `?perBuyerSignals=[origin]`.
     *   `auctionSignals`: Like `auctionConfig.auctionSignals`, but passed via the [directFromSellerSignals](#25-additional-trusted-signals-directfromsellersignals) mechanism.
 These are the signals whose subresource URL ends in `?auctionSignals`.